silshack/spring2014/_posts/1-22-14-Haley-pythonbasics-post.md

 These little programs taught me to use a couple of common functions, but also to think critically about where lines need to go.
 In Program 5, I had originally placed the degrees_c and degrees_f above the IF statements.
 Naturally, the program wouldn't run.
 So, I messed around with the order, looking at a couple of examples of other code on teh interwebs, until it worked!
-That was a great feeling to see it do exactlt what I wanted it to do.
+That was a great feeling to see it do exactly what I wanted it to do.